 Distance learning courses can seem isolating at times.
 You do not get to meet the people who are part of your course like you would in a conventional classroom.
-It takes a little more work to connect with others in a distance learning course but it will be well worth the time!
-Your instructor will be the go-to person for clarifying any questions you may have.
+It takes a little more work to connect with others but it will be well worth the time!
+Your instructor will be the go-to person for clarifying any issues you may have.
 Make note of the different ways your instructor can be contacted.
 If a discussion forum is available, participate and share your opinions or experiences relating to the course.
 You may post queries and also help others when there are questions about the course content.
 Being an active participant will help motivate you and make the course less monotonous.

 Keep track of your progress

 Make note of your progress as you receive the grades for any tests or assignments.
 If you find yourself struggling with certain concepts or sections of the course, contact your instructor immediately.
 It would be useful to re-assess your SMART goals for the course at the half-way point.
 Are you comfortable with the schedule you set up at the beginning of the course?
-Do you need to commit more time for studying?
+Do you need to commit more time to studying?
 Review your goals and time commitments for the course and adjust as necessary.

 Keep distractions to a minimum